TechCohort14/TA200-NFAR-Intermediate-Automation/12-objects.md

 5. Using a loop, iterate through the languages array and console.log all of the languages.
 6. Using a loop, console.log all of the keys in the learningToCode object.
 7. Using a loop, console.log all of the values in the learningToCode object.

+### Practice Exercise 2

+#### Bake a cake

+A simple recipe card!

+Create an object to holds the recipe of your favorite cake.
+It should have properties for `title` (a string), `servings` (a number), and `ingredients` (an array of strings).
+On separate lines (one `console.log` statement for each), log the recipe information so it looks like:

+- Chocolate Cake
+- Serves: 8
+- Ingredients:
+- flour
+- egg
+- chocolate

+#### Restaurant to visit

+Track which restaraunts you've visited and the ones you still want to visit!

+Create an array of objects, where each object describes a restaraunt and has properties for the `name` (a string), `city` (a string), and `alreadyVisited` (a boolean indicating if you've visited it yet).
+Iterate through the array of restaraunts.
+For each restaraunt, log the restaraunt name and restaraunt city like so: "Miguels in San Diego".
+Now use an if/else statement to change the output depending on whether you have visited it yet or not.
+If you visited it, log a string like 'You already visited "Miguels" in San Diego, and if not, log a string like 'You still need to visit "Miguels" in San Diego.'

 We've covered a lot on objects.
 Continue working on the [Free Code Camp](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/) training on Basic Javascript to gain a further understanding of topics that we've covered.